Video Editing & Motion Graphic Design for Headstorm's AGPilot

 Work-in-Progress Dashboard for Staffing Tool

-I have the opportunity to contribute to the design of the internal staffing tool initiative at Headstorm.
+I have the opportunity to contribute to the design of the internal staffing tool at Headstorm.
 The task was to redesign the platform to be more user friendly and incorporate a few additional features, such as project assignment and viewing people’s profile that contains their skillsets.